MetaMask/nft-tickets-workshop/README.md

 - Build the ViewProvider using [Context API](https://reactjs.org/docs/context.html)

-For global state management where data needs to be accessible by many components/levels in our application, we have the Context API.
+For global state management, where data needs to be accessible by many components/levels in our application, we have the Context API.
 The Context API ships with React, so there are no dependencies to install.

-1. We have a file at `src/context/ViewProvider.js` that has some boilerplate setup but we need to add some more imports outside of `initialState`, and `reducer` WHich allow our state to be modified by various functions.
+1. We have a file at `src/context/ViewProvider.js` that has some boilerplate setup, but we need to add some more imports outside of `initialState`, and `reducer`, Which allow our state to be modified by various functions.

 Add the following code in place of `/* Additional Imports */`: